epinio/docs/docs/installation/install_epinio.md

 <summary>Installation with "Let's Encrypt" certificates</summary>

-To generate trusted TLS certificates with "Let's Encrypt" for your public domain set `.Values.global.tlsIssuer` to `letsencrypt-production` and your e-mail to the value for the `.Values.global.tlsIssuerEmail` key.
+To generate trusted TLS certificates with "Let's Encrypt" for your public domain set `.Values.global.tlsIssuer` to `letsencrypt-production` and the value for the `.Values.global.tlsIssuerEmail` key to your e-mail.

 ```bash
  helm upgrade --install epinio epinio/epinio --namespace epinio --create-namespace \